 Flying drones in winter can be quite difficult and dangerous because of extreme conditions – wet weather generates ice on the propellers.
 Low temperatures affect the performance of the quadcopter battery and often cause the pilot’s fingers to freeze.
-W
+Which in return, increases the response time in an emergency situation.
+Here are some basic things to keep in mind when flying in the winter, to keep the drone in one piece for the next warm midsummer day.

-15 Quick tips for flying drone in winter
+15 Quick tips for flying drones in winter

 - Moisture absorbers – you can add moisture absorber to drone bag and the place you put your batteries to absorb moisture too.